playframework/playframework/documentation/manual/releases/release27/migration27/JavaHttpContextMigration27.md

 }
 ```

-If you have action composition that depends on `Http.Context.response`, you can also rewrite it like.
-For example, the code below:
+If you have action composition that depends on `Http.Context.response`, you can also rewrite it like the code below:

 ```java
 import play.mvc.Action;